MicrosoftDocs/azure-docs/articles/backup/backup-azure-restore-windows-server.md

 ---
 # Restore files to Windows by using the Azure Resource Manager deployment model

 This article explains how to restore data from a backup vault.
-To restore data, you use the Recover Data wizard in the Microsoft Azure Recovery Services (MARS) agent.
+To restore data, you use the Recover Data wizard in the Microsoft Azure Recovery Services (MARS) Agent.
 You can:

 * Restore data to the same machine from which the backups were taken.
 * Restore data to an alternate machine.